ralphje/destructify/docs/fields.rst

    When a value, that is read by a field, is written and read again by that same field, the Python representation must be the same.

-What does it mean?
+What does this mean?
 In the most simple case, the byte and Python representation are linked to each other.
-This means, for instance, that writing ``b'foo'`` to a :class:`BytesField`, will result in a ``b'foo'`` in the stream, and no other value has the same property.
+This means, for instance, that writing ``b'foo'`` to a :class:`BytesField`, will result in a ``b'foo'`` in the stream, and no other Python value results in that same value being written.
+Likewise, the byte representation of ``b'foo'`` is the only way to get the ``b'foo'`` Python value.

-In some cases, this does not hold.
+In some cases, this property of simple idemptency can not hold.
 This is the case when different inputs converge to the same representation.
 For instance, considering a :class:`VariableLengthIntegerField`, the byte representation of a value may be prepended with ``0x80`` bytes and they do not change the value of the field.
+For instance, with this field, the stream values of ``b'\x7f`` and ``b'\x80\x80\x7f`` both represent the same Python value, ``0x7f``.
 So, when some other writer writes these pointless bytes, Destructify has to ignore them.
 When writing a value, Destructify will then opt to write the least amount of bytes possible, meaning that the byte representation differs from the value that was read.
 However, Destructify can read this value again and it will be the same Python representation.

 Similarly, a field may allow different types to be written to a stream.
 For instance, the :class:`EnumField` allows you to write arbitrary values to :class:`Field.to_stream`, but will always read them as :class:`enum.Enum`, and also allows